relevant options

 # Plot cell_color as a representation of the number of features/ cell ("nr_feats")

-spatPlot2D(gobject = testobj, point_size = 1.5,
+point_size = 1.5,

-6. Compare Clusters
+6 Compare Clusters

 We can compare clusters using a heatmap:

-showClusterHeatmap(gobject = testobj, cluster_column = 'leiden_0.25.200', save_plot = T)
+showClusterHeatmap(gobject = testobj,

 We can plot a dendogram to explore cluster similarity:

-7 Visualize Cell Markers
+7 Visualize Cell markers_gini

-Marker features may be identified by calling findMarkers_one_vs_all.
+Marker features may be identified by calling findmarkers_gini_one_vs_all.
 This function detects differentially expressed features by comparing a single cluster to all others.
 Currently, three methods are supported: “scran”, “gini”, and “mast”.
 Here, the “gini” method is employed; details on the gini method may be found here.

-markers = findMarkers_one_vs_all(gobject = testobj,
+markers_gini <- findMarkers_one_vs_all(gobject = testobj,

-method = 'gini',
+method = "gini",

-expression_values = 'normalized',
+expression_values = "normalized",

-cluster_column = 'leiden_0.25.200',
+cluster_column = "leiden_0.25.200",

-min_feats = 1, rank_score = 2)
+min_feats = 1,

-topgini_genes = unique(markers[, head(.SD, 2), by = 'cluster']$feats)
+topgenes_gini <- unique(markers_gini[, head(.SD, 2), by = "cluster"]$feats)

 Create a violinplot: